ckhariharan/jewelleryshopsystem/README.md

 2. Ensure you have Node.js and npm (Node Package Manager) installed on your machine.
 3. Open a terminal or command prompt and navigate to the project directory.
 4. Run `npm install` to install the project dependencies.
-5. After the installation is complete, run `npm start` to start the application.
+5. After the installation is complete, run `ng s` to start the application.
-6. Open your web browser and access the application at `http://localhost:3000`.
+6. Open your web browser and access the application at `http://localhost:4200/`.

 ## Project Structure